Self-Powering Diesel Heater vs Conventional 12V Diesel Heater

 Why does a self-powering diesel heater cost more?

-It includes built-in batteries, thermoelectric power generation, power management, and a portable off-grid system design.
+It includes built-in batteries, thermoelectric power generation, power management, integrated design, and a portable off-grid system structure.

 Can a regular 12V diesel heater recharge its own batteries?

-No. A conventional 12V diesel heater depends on an external power source and does not normally generate operating power.
+No. A conventional 12V diesel heater depends on an external power source and does not normally generate operating power or recharge its own battery system.

 Who should choose a self-powering diesel heater?